In This Article

 Traditionally, metals and mud lamps have great significance.
 While metals are good conductors of energy, mud lamps can become excellent reservoirs of the same.
-Place blue-coloured mud lamps in the north, green in the east, red in south and dark blue in west to enhance positive energy in and around your premises.
+Place blue-coloured mud lamps in the north, green in the east, red in the south and dark blue in the west to enhance positive energy in and around your premises.
 Similarly, use orange in the southeast, pink or grey in the southwest and blue or grey in the northwest.

-Holy symbols like Swastik and Go-Padma, when drawn near the main entrance, prevent negative energy from entering your home.
+Holy symbols like Swastik and Go-Padma, when drawn near the main entrance, prevent negative energies from entering your home.
 Most importantly, the entrance should be well-lit and have a pooja diya that burns through the night.

 According to ancient texts, the Meru Shri Yantra is the Master Yantra helpful in correcting vastu doshas (defect).
 Be it financial problems or personal setbacks, the Meru Yantra is the answer.
 The Yantra acts as a strong medium, removing obstacles and paving the way for a happy, healthy and wealthy life.

+One of the most important Vastu for home tips is the Lakshmi and Kubera poojas.
 While Lakshmi pooja is a universally accepted tradition, business people can worship Kubera along with Lakshmi.
 While Lakshmi is the Goddess of wealth and prosperity, Kubera is the keeper of this wealth.
 Kubera does not belong solely to Hindu mythology but spans a wider tradition through existence across Jainism and Buddhism.
 In every demographic, though, he is the eternal keeper of wealth.
 Therefore, worshipping Kubera in conjunction with Lakshmi can be done by business establishments.

+Amongst the primary Vastu tips for home is the pooja shubh muhurat.
 Pooja should be done at the appropriate muhurat (timing) as given in the panchang (Hindu calendar).
 The muhurats are set considering fixed lagna, pradosh time and amavasya tithi.
 Prescribed rituals, chanting of the Lakshmi suktam and other hymns form an important part of the pooja – if you do not know these, worry not!
 A purohit (priest) can help you out.

 What else you can do